 1.6 The planning system in England is based on legislation, planning policy and guidance.
-Policies are rules that set out what development can and cannot take place.
+Policies are rules that indicate what development can and cannot take place.
 National planning policies are set by the Government for the whole of England and by Local Planning Authorities for their local areas.

 1.7 The Localism Act 2011 (Part 6, Chapter 3) introduced neighbourhood planning, including provision for Neighbourhood Development Plans.
-If approved through formal examination, and by referendum, this Neighbourhood Development Plan will form part of the statutory Development Plan and must be taken into account by Bolton Council when making decisions on planning applications.
+If approved, by referendum following examination, this Neighbourhood Development Plan will form part of the statutory Development Plan and must be taken into account by Bolton Council when making decisions on planning applications.